Case study

 Background

 By 2025-2026, enterprises are moving beyond isolated automation efforts and toward scalable, workflow-level transformation.
 McKinsey 2026 AI transformation article states that leading companies create value by reshaping products, services, and core business processes, not just by adopting new tools.
 Deloitte’s 2026 ServiceNow report highlights a move away from piecemeal automation toward end-to-end outcomes.
-In other words, operational excellence now depends on how well organizations standardize, automate, and scale their workflows.
+In other words, operational excellence increasingly depends on how well organizations standardize, automate, and govern their processes through ServiceNow workflow automation.
 For a system integrator working across complex ICT environments, this shift is especially important.
 When service delivery involves multiple systems, multiple stakeholders, and frequent change requests, success depends on clear governance, automation, and a delivery model that can reduce risk without slowing execution.

 Our client, a prominent ICT and system integration company that designs, builds, and maintains mission-critical ICT environments through a multi-vendor approach, engaged with us to improve their cloud environments management efficiency.